 I’ve been writing mobile apps for roughly 4 years.
 I’ve seen dozens of apps come from concept to completion, and I’ve learned many lessons along the way.
 Here are the top 5 things I wish I knew when I first started out making iOS apps.

 Ready?
 Let’s go!

 1. Your icon and name will make or break your app.

 You heard it here first.
 The most critical factor of your app’s success is not your beautiful algorithms, your revolutionary ideas, or even a great marketing campaign to drive initial customers.
+You could also find a local web developer to help you.
 No, the most important factor is the icon, and the name.
 This is all most of your prospective customers see before making the decision to learn more.
 I’ve been able to measure this first hand by using two different icons and names for two otherwise identical apps, and I’ve repeated the experiment several times.
 I can say without a doubt that this is the most critical factor to getting downloads.
 In my last experiment, the app with a brighter and louder icon results in an average of 263 downloads per day, while an identical app with a softer and more toned down icon results in only 2 downloads per day.
 Wow.